Headland House

 Where the Atlantic Sets the Terms

 Along the Cornish coast, a short stretch between Carbis Bay and St Ives contains a concentration of clifftop and harbour-adjacent properties that compete less on brand affiliation and more on what they overlook.
-Headland House, addressed to Headland Road in Carbis Bay, occupies this niche: a coastal property positioned above the bay, close enough to St Ives town centre to access its galleries, restaurants, and beach breaks on foot, but removed enough from the harbour to offer the kind of quiet that the busier central streets rarely permit.
-In a county where the relationship between a building and its view determines much of a stay's value, that positioning matters more than most amenities catalogues acknowledge.
+Headland House, at Headland Rd, Carbis Bay, Saint Ives TR26 2NS, United Kingdom, is a 4-star hotel with a 4.9 Google rating from 58 reviews.
+It sits above the bay, close enough to St Ives town centre to access its galleries, restaurants, and beach breaks on foot, but removed enough from the harbour to offer the kind of quiet that the busier central streets rarely permit.

 St Ives occupies an interesting position in the British coastal food conversation.
 The town punches above its size when it comes to restaurants and cafes, and that density has raised expectations for hotel dining programmes alongside it.
 Visitors arriving from properties like Lime Wood in Lyndhurst or The Newt in Somerset, where the food and beverage programme is itself a reason to book, arrive in St Ives with calibrated expectations.
 The town's independent restaurant scene, which spans everything from harbour-side seafood counters to wine-focused rooms, partially compensates for what smaller hotel properties cannot always deliver in-house.